Shyam16102001/Headline/README.md

 **_All the news you need and more._**

-Headline is a flutter application which uses [Bing News Search API](https://www.microsoft.com/en-us/bing/apis/bing-news-search-api) to fetch top news headlines in India and displays it.
+Headline is a flutter application which uses [Google News Api](https://rapidapi.com/bonaipowered/api/google-news22) to fetch top news headlines in India and displays it.
 The main aim of the application is to provide a easy way for the people to know what is happening around the world.

 [Website Link](https://headline16102001.netlify.app/#/)